AdobeDocs/support-resources.en/help/data-sheets/unified-holiday-readiness.md

 ## Predict demand

-* During the peak holiday sales period (mid-November through mid-January), Adobe recommends that all Adobe Commerce merchants hosted on our cloud infrastructure proactively plan for increase in visitors by submitting Holiday surge capacity requests.
+* During the peak holiday sales period (mid-November through mid-January), Adobe recommends that all Adobe Commerce merchants hosted on our cloud infrastructure proactively plan for an increase in visitors by submitting Holiday surge capacity requests.
 See [Holiday Surge Capacity Requests for Adobe Commerce on our cloud infrastructure](https://experienceleague.adobe.com/en/docs/commerce-knowledge-base/kb/announcements/commerce-announcements/holiday-surge-capacity-requests-for-magento-commerce-cloud) for details.

 ## Prepare for scale